 - Seeking out vocal, choir, musical arrangements of Helen’s collected materials.

-- Working with partners such as The Dartmouth Heritage Museum and Big Turnip Records.
+- Collaborating with like-minded organizations such as The Dartmouth Heritage Museum and Big Turnip Records.

 - Outreach to Schools:

 - Workshops and Presentations on folklore, songs, stories, Helen Creighton.
 To book, Contact Us.